-In our prior year Internal Audit Plan for fiscal year (FY) 2011-12, we identified a total of 29 engagements that were either in progress or planned.
-Five Control-Self Assessment validations also were initiated during the year, and three engagements were added from our budgeted hours reserve.
+In our prior year Internal Audit Plan for fiscal year (FY) 2012-13, we identified a total of 32 engagements that were either in progress or planned.
+One Control-Self Assessment validation also was initiated during the year, and two engagements were added from our budgeted hours reserve.
 Exhibit 1 below summarizes the status of each engagement presented in the prior year's Internal Audit Plan.

-During FY 2011-12, 14 (37%) of these prior year engagements were completed, which identified 59 findings requiring corrective action by County management.
-Of the 12 engagements still in progress, we have completed field work on two of these engagements and are awaiting responses from management.
-Another engagement resulted in an interim report during FY 2011-12, with a final report in progress.
-Eleven engagements have been moved to the current year's Internal Audit Plan.
+During FY 2012-13, 12 (34%) of these 35 prior year engagements were completed, which identified 69 findings requiring corrective action by County management.
+Of the 12 engagements still in progress, we are evaluating management's responses to one draft report.
+Eleven engagements have either been canceled due to a re-evaluation of the audit's significance or moved to the current year's Internal Audit Plan.